Stochastic Greedy Algorithms For Multiple Measurement Vectors: Preliminaries

 and the Cauchy-Schwartz inequality

 still hold.
-By generalizing the concepts in \cite{nguyen2014linear}, we define the $\mathcal{D}$-restricted strong convexity property and the strong smoothness property (a.k.a. the Lipschitz condition on the gradient) for the functions defined on a matrix space. \begin{definition} The function $f:\mathbb{R}^{n\times L}\to\mathbb{R}$ satisfies the $\mathcal{D}$-restricted strong convexity ($\mathcal{D}$-RSC) if there exists $\rho_k^->0$ such that
+By generalizing the concepts in \cite{nguyen2014linear}, we define the $\mathcal{D}$-restricted strong convexity property and the strong smoothness property (a.k.a. the Lipschitz condition on the gradient) for the functions defined on a matrix space.
+It is worth noting the variants of these two concepts have been used to study the convergence of the projected gradient descent algorithm \cite{agarwal2010fast}. \begin{definition} The function $f:\mathbb{R}^{n\times L}\to\mathbb{R}$ satisfies the $\mathcal{D}$-restricted strong convexity ($\mathcal{D}$-RSC) if there exists $\rho_{k}^->0$ such that